Pelican-Elegant/elegant/README.md

 # Elegant – an elegant theme for Pelican

+[Elegant][] is a theme for the static site/blog generator [Pelican][].

-Elegant offers several unique features including search, live filter, collapsible comments, Mailchimp, custom 404 page, etc. It is a minimal, and stylish theme that looks amazing across all screen resolutions and devices.
+It offers several unique features including search, live filter, collapsible comments, Mailchimp, custom 404 page, etc.

+It is a minimal, and stylish theme that looks amazing across all screen resolutions and devices.

 ## Screenshots